meltwater/served/docs/Introduction.md

 #Served - An Introduction

 Served is a C++ HTTP server library, designed primarily for quickly building RESTful service front ends for existing C++ projects.
-Little consideration has been made for use cases such as general file serving, in favour of focussing on explicit resource specification.
-Therefore, before using Served there are some caveats you ought to familiarise yourself with.
+Served can be used to build any type of HTTP server, but any caveats you ought to familiarise yourself with before using Served shall be listed here:

-##Caveat 1 - Handler routing
+##Caveat 1 - Handlers, order matters

-Usage of any typical HTTP server begins with defining your resources and respective handlers.
-This usually involves listing endpoint patterns with method handlers, and the expected behaviour is that the handler chosen for any request is simply the "most specific" pattern that matches.

-In Served, this is not the case.
-Instead, a request is only dispatched to a handler with an explicit pattern that exactly matches.
-The request is also dispatched to the first matching pattern found in the order that they were defined, irrespective of all other patterns.
+A request is dispatched to the first matching pattern found in the order that they were defined, irrespective of all other patterns.
+Patterns will be considered a match if all their components are found in the request resource, therefore the pattern "**/**" will match all requests unless registered *after* any of your more specific patterns.

-With variable and regular expression pattern parameters you can still easily define patterns that exactly match a range of request paths.
-For example, the pattern:
+For example, given the following handler patterns registered in their respective order:

 ```
-/base/{var1}/{var2:[0-9]+}/{file}
+/first/handler
+/second/handler
+/second/handler/foo
+/
 ```

-Will exactly match the following requests:
+And a request with the resource target:

 ```
-/base/images/67/test.jpg
-/base/html/456/index.html
-/base/css/23478/style.css
+/second/handler/foo/bar
 ```

-And if you did not care about catching path segments as variables you can simplify the previous pattern to:
+The handler chosen will be the one registered with the pattern:

 ```
-/base/{}/{:[0-9]+}/{}
+/second/handler
 ```

-Where **'{}'** essentially becomes a wildcard.

-Working under these constraints makes the multiplexer implementation simpler.
-However, this approach would not be suitable for a file server unless the directory structure was simple and never changing, which is unlikely.
+Since this is the first registered pattern that is fully matched within the request resource.